 A friend who use to live in Glenorchy showed me this tree growing at a popular viewing point overlooking the mighty Dart River.
 I was very taken with it.
 NB photo showing it growing among other Podocarpus totara.
 I propagate very few trees for sale, but this is one I do as...

 50-75cm.
 The most brillant red of all the salvia.
 Plant in full sun with good drainage, give a trim over to shape in the spring when growth has commenced and not before!
 Hardy

 A garden hybrid from our garden Growing to a compact bush roughly 70cm high.
 This euphorbia if grown in a sunny spot develops flower bracts that turn from green beginnings to shades of rose.
+SOLD OUT

 15-25cm.
 Flowers 3.5cm across.
 Closely related to Aster alpinus.
 Solitary flower-heads over the summer.
 Violet rays and the discs are a brownish-yellow.